Cleveland Clinic logo

 Double outlet right ventricle symptoms usually appear during the first days or weeks after birth.
 They include:

-• Difficulty eating or gaining weight.
+• Difficulty eating or gaining weight

-• Sweating a lot, such as while eating.
+• Sweating a lot, like while feeding

-• Unusual sleepiness or seeming “out of it.”
+• Unusual sleepiness or seeming “out of it”

-Possible complications of DORV include:
+Possible complications of a DORV heart defect include:

 Diagnosis and Tests

-How is double outlet right ventricle diagnosed?
+How doctors diagnose double outlet right ventricle

 If not, a provider usually diagnoses double outlet right ventricle in the days or weeks after birth because of a baby’s symptoms.